 I am an experienced Clinical Counsellor and Psychotherapist working in private hospital settings and private practice with a special interest in eating disorders, addicti...More

-Overcome your eating disorders and book a FREE online therapy session with one of our top rated therapists
+Overcome your eating disorders and book a free online consultation with one of our top rated therapists